Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/pipeline_design_Logic.md

 1. **CLI sends a request** to the backend with the pipeline name.
 2. **Backend fetches the pipeline configuration** from the `.pipelines/pipeline.yaml` file.
 3. **PipelineExecutionService starts execution** of the pipeline using the `PipelineExecution` class.
+4. If a duplicate pipeline name exists, execution fails immediately.
-4. **Stages execute in sequence**, jobs within a stage execute in parallel (unless dependencies exist).
+5**Stages execute in sequence**, jobs within a stage execute in parallel (unless dependencies exist).

 ### **Step 2: Fetching Execution Status**
 Developers can check the current status of a pipeline: